 - Remove the baking sheet from the oven, place it on a rack and let the chickpeas cool about 10-15 minutes.

-- Toss the chickpeas with the spring onions, coriander leaves and lemon and sprinkle with some more chaat masala, if you wish.
+- Toss the chickpeas with the spring onions, cilantro and lemon and sprinkle with some more chaat masala, if you wish.
 Some people add diced tomatoes, but I prefer not to because they tend to make the chickpeas soggy.